 If a contractor uses a subcontractor to provide services for work, the contractor is performing under a public contract for services or a contract for a public works project.
 At the time of certification, the subcontractor must certify to the contractor in a manner consistent with federal law, that the subcontractor:

 - does not knowingly employ or contract with an unauthorized alien; and

 - has enrolled and is participating in the E-Verify program.

 Social media: Indiana has no state laws protecting social media passwords in the employment context.

 Other: An employer doing business in Indiana cannot:

-- require an applicant for employment or an employee to disclose information about whether the applicant or employee owns, possesses, uses, or transports a firearm or ammunition, unless the disclosure concerns the possession, use, or transportation of a firearm or ammunition that is used in fulfilling the duties of the employment of the individual; or
+- require an candidate for employment or an employee to disclose information about whether the candidate or employee owns, possesses, uses, or transports a firearm or ammunition, unless the disclosure concerns the possession, use, or transportation of a firearm or ammunition that is used in fulfilling the duties of the employment of the individual; or

-- condition employment, or any rights, benefits, privileges, or opportunities offered by the employment, on an agreement that the applicant for employment or the employee forego:
+- condition employment, or any rights, benefits, privileges, or opportunities offered by the employment, on an agreement that the candidate for employment or the employee forego:

-- the rights of the applicant or employee; or
+- the rights of the candidate or employee; or

 - the otherwise lawful ownership, possession, storage, transportation, or use, of a firearm or ammunition.